-The Common Warrants will be exercisable for from the date of initial issuance at an assumed exercise price of \$ per share (assuming an exercise price equal to % of the assumed public offering price per share of Class A Common Stock).
+The Common Warrants will be exercisable for five years from the date of initial issuance at an exercise price of \$0.18 per share.
 There can be no assurance that the market price of the Class A Common Stock will ever equal or exceed the exercise price of the Common Warrants.
 In the event that our Class A Common Stock price does not exceed the exercise price of the Common Warrants during the period when the Common Warrants are exercisable, a holder of the Common Warrants may be unable to profit from exercising such Common Warrants before they expire.